 ease!
-This Sacred Sexuality and Meditation Bengali Crease Counting
+This

-1st collection of 16 sets of 16 rounds count the sixteen BREATHS upon the left: little, ring, middle, and index finger's: lower, middle, & higher creases, & their tips. count sixteen SETs upon the right little, ring, middle, and index finger's lower, middle, & higher crease sets & tip
+Meditation Techniques for Mind Control Bengali Crease Counting

-The Eight Worldly Concerns
+^{1st collection of 16 sets of 16 rounds count the sixteen BREATHS upon the left: little, ring, middle, and index finger's: lower, middle, & higher creases, & their tips. count sixteen SETs upon the right little, ring, middle, and index finger's lower, middle, & higher crease sets & tip} Meditation Techniques for Mind Control The Eight Worldly Concerns

 HATECRAVECIRCUMSTANCEscarcityabundanceBODYpainpleasureCOMMUNICATIONscornpraiseMINDobscurityfame

-Sacred Sexuality and Meditation The Four Noble Truths: 1 - Stressors
+Meditation Techniques for Mind Control The Four Noble Truths: 1 - Stressors

 a) Circumstantial

 b) Physical

 c) Interpersonal and

 d) Mental

 2-Exacerbation by the primal drives of

 a) Shoving (hating),b) Reaching (craving), andc) Clinging.

-3-Liberation
+3 - Liberation

 a) NOT from the presence of the three mental poisons

 b) BUT from their tyranny over our

 choices, utterances, and deeds

 4 - The Eight-fold path of liberation practice and enlightenment's mastery by practicing it

 a) spontaneously,

 b) habitually,

 c) easily, and

-d) effectively $\/\$
+d) effectively $/$

-Sacred Sexuality and Meditation Skillful Means:
+Meditation Techniques for Mind Control Skillful Means:

 Cryptic, pseudo-spiritual word salad does not enlightenment make.
-Scatteredness + Inhalation's-mindfulness = Centeredness Controlling-tendencies + Exhalation's-meditation = Spontaneity Centeredness + Spontaneity = Skillful means or Simplicity For, when our decisions, utterances, and deeds FLOW from centered spontaneity any harm we do is minimized and any good we do is maximized. /\ Sacred Sexuality and Meditation Eight fold path:
+Scatteredness + Inhalation's-mindfulness = Centeredness Controlling-tendencies + Exhalation's-meditation = Spontaneity Centeredness + Spontaneity = Skillful means or Simplicity For, when our decisions, utterances, and deeds FLOW from centered spontaneity any harm we do is minimized and any good we do is maximized. / Meditation Techniques for Mind Control Eight fold path:

 VIEW or contemplation

 - 1 Liberating view (supporting letting-go)

 - 2 Liberating intention (compassionate and loving)

 compassionate ACTION

 - 3 Liberating communication (which is rather kind)

 - 4 Liberating conduct (which is rather kind)

 - 5 Liberating commerce (which is rather kind)

 MEDITATION as described by the seven enlightenment factors

 - 6 Liberating enthusiasm (that is rather joyful) 4 & 3

 - 7 Liberating mindfulness (that is vulnerable, passive, visceral, & spontaneous) 1, 2, & 6

-- $8-Liberating meditation (constituting physical relaxation, psychic release) 5 <math>\\Lambda\$
+- $8-Liberating meditation (constituting physical relaxation, psychic release) 5 <math>\Lambda$

-Sacred Sexuality and Meditation The Seven Enlightenment Factors:
+Meditation Techniques for Mind Control The Seven Enlightenment Factors:

 - 1 mindfulness (7),

 - 2 curiosity (7),

 - 3 energy (6),

 - 4 joy (6),

 - 5 tranquility (8),

 6 coalescence (7),

-7 balance (8) \/\
+7 balance (8) /

-Sacred Sexuality and Meditation Distractions
+Meditation Techniques for Mind Control Distractions

 Let us NOT ignore the AT AT in the room

 Page 32 of 464

-Sacred Sexuality and Meditation
+Meditation Techniques for Mind Control